nirvana-7777/plugin.video.livgolf/README.md

 # LIV Golf video plugin for Kodi (plugin.video.livgolf)

 ## Disclaimer
-This plugin is not officially commisioned/supported by Livgolf.
+This plugin is not officially commisioned/supported by LIVGOLF.
 Any trademarks used belong to their owning companies & organisations.

 ## Dependencies